 Against this backdrop, it’s an exciting time to be in the business of staffing and recruitment.
 It’s your job to understand the requirements and potential demands of your target and alternative audiences, which makes it important to have a clear strategy in place.
 However, it’s not just about how you manage the change; you also need to consider how your organisation develops and optimises its people to meet the demands of this rapidly-evolving market.

 Understanding what drives your audience, and then developing a strategy for how you plan to keep them engaged with your organisation over a long period of time, is the best way to make sure you can achieve business goals and a strong client-partner relationship.

 A recent study conducted by iCIMS, entitled ‘The Life Cycle of Your People’, found that about 70pc of employers consider how their teams function together as the biggest driver of employee engagement.

 Understanding the concept of an organisation’s portfolio of people, you can begin to understand the dynamics of your team.
-Here are some common components of an organisation’s portfolio that you might want to consider, including the five key people types, their job descriptions and potential differences:

 The industry is changing and fast.
 To stand out from the competition, an employer must offer a modern, innovative and future-proof candidate experience.

 Organisations need to address the changing nature of the world, and ensuring they retain and recruit the best talent and develop existing staff.
 They also need to use technology to their advantage, so they can be proactive and increase engagement with candidates.